 https://www.ewtn.com/library/PATRISTC/ignatius_smynaeans.htm: “Taken from The Early Church Fathers and Other Works originally published by Wm.
 B. Eerdmans Pub.
 Co. in English in Edinburgh, Scotland, beginning in 1867 (Anti-Nicene Fathers I, volume 5, Roberts and Donaldson.)
 The electronic text obtained from The Electronic Bible Society was not completely corrected.
 EWTN has corrected all discovered errors.)” (emphasis added)

-Notice, Ignatius does not bother to explain the Eucharist.
-Ignatius refers to this gift of God not as a novel idea being imposed upon a church heretofore celebrating a symbolic Lord’s Supper.
-Rather, he uses something they’ve already been taught, something they already believe.
-Ignatius uses this already-established teaching as argument against the novel heresy.
-The very fact of the Eucharist is assumed in the argument.
-If his readers had not already received this teaching, and if they had not already believed this Good News, it would have held no sway as a warning against the Docetists.
+Notice, Ignatius does not bother to teach the Eucharist here.
+He refers to this gift of God not as a novel idea being imposed upon a church celebrating a symbolic Lord’s Supper.
+Rather, he uses something they’ve already been taught, something they already know.
+Ignatius uses this already-established teaching as argument against the heresy.
+The fact of the Eucharist is assumed in the argument.
+If his readers had not already received this teaching, if they had not already believed this Good News, it would have held no sway as a warning against the Docetists.

 More to the story: forgeries then Protestant proofs